SteveBarnett/Remixing/_thinking/map.md

     - Look for thinker of thoughts and notice the absence.
 - Settle into an energetic balance, “between” two poles / opposites.
 - Letting go of "this isn't it."
+- Sit with koans to harness the energy of inquisitiveness and activate intuition.

 ## Theory